-On December 19, 2016, we sold various software and ancillary intellectual property relating to our Technology Solutions business between wholly owned legal entities within the McKesson group that are based in different tax jurisdictions.
+On December 19, 2016, we sold various software relating to our Technology Solutions business between wholly owned legal entities within the McKesson group that are based in different tax jurisdictions.
 The transferor entity recognized a gain on the sale of assets that was not subject to income tax in its local jurisdiction; such gain was eliminated upon consolidation.
-A McKesson entity based in the U.S. was the recipient of the software and ancillary intellectual property and is entitled to amortize the fair value of the assets for book and tax purposes.
+A McKesson entity based in the U.S. was the recipient of the software and is entitled to amortize the fair value of the assets for book and tax purposes.
 The tax benefit associated with the amortization of these assets is being recognized over the tax lives of the assets.
-As a result, a net tax benefit of \$137 million was recognized prior to the contribution of a portion of these assets to Change Healthcare as described in Financial Note 2, "Healthcare Technology Net Asset Exchange".
+As a result, we recognized a net tax benefit of \$178 million and \$137 million in 2018 and 2017.